-If an adjournment proposal is presented at the Special Meeting and such proposal is not approved by its stockholders, OpGen's board of directors may not be able to adjourn the Special Meeting to a later date in the event, based on the tabulated votes, there are not sufficient votes at the time of the Special Meeting to approve Proposals No. 1 and 2.
+If the Adjournment Proposal is presented at the Special Meeting and such proposal is not approved by its stockholders, OpGen's Board of Directors may not be able to adjourn the Special Meeting to a later date in the event, based on the tabulated votes, there are not sufficient votes at the time of the Special Meeting to approve Proposals No. 1 and 2.